 What is systems change?

 During our time developing Project X, we were often labelled with the word “systems change”.
-At the time, this phrase was fairly new to me and felt quite complementary, if not a little obscure.
+At the time, this phrase was fairly new to me and felt quite complimentary, although a little obscure.
 It got me curious.

 So, as time passed, when each person mentioned it, I’d ask them what it meant to them.
 Each time I got a different answer.
 Furthermore, when I started to look around, it felt like everyone was using it.
 Even ourselves.
 Over time, it started to niggle at me.

 If we take Donella Meadows as a good benchmark, the definition of a system is as follows: